 I’m not a fan of the “ADHD” label because it stands for “Attention Deficit Hyperactivity Disorder,” and the terms “deficit” and “disorder” absolutely reek of the pathology paradigm.
 I’ve frequently suggested replacing it with the term Kinetic Cognitive Style, or KCS; whether that particular suggestion ever catches on or not, I certainly hope that the ADHD label ends up getting replaced with something less pathologizing.Toward a Neuroqueer Future: An Interview with Nick Walker | Autism in Adulthood

 We here at Stimpunks long for an alternative label for ADHD to catch on.
-Kinetic Cognitive Style is a good and needed reframing.
+Kinetic Cognitive Style is a needed reframing.

-“Kinetic” makes a good descriptor for the “ADHD” cognitive style for two important reasons:
+“Kinetic” makes a better descriptor for the “ADHD” cognitive style for a few important reasons:

 - Kinetic captures the need for plenty of large muscle movement and fidgeting.

 KCS reconceptualizes cognitive difference in a manner that allows Kinetics to live authentically.

 I seek a reconceptualization of cognitive difference, to the end that those who bear now-stigmatizing labels of “deviance,” “disorder” and “syndrome,” may live and manifest their individuality, distinctive interests, gifts and capacities with integrity, in a manner that comes naturally to them, free of pressure to become people they are not, free of the automatic assignation of inferior status; and that they may enjoy the respect of their fellow citizens, rather than disdain and exclusion.neurodiversity.com | the autistic distinction

 Not everyone relates to the term KCS.
 Another popular reframing is DREAD: Difficulty Regulating Emotion and Attention Divergence.